 In response to Commissioner Evens question about a location for unloading trucks, Mr. Ivy responded it would be behind the building adjacent to the ADA ramp.
 He added that the proposed hours of operation are 6 a.m. to 6 p.m.

-In response to Mr. Adkins questions regarding food, alcohol, and music, Mr. Ivy responded foot would consist of paninis and pre-packaged items and there would be limited food preparation with a microwave and panini press, no alcohol would be served, and “background” music would be played through speakers.
+In response to Mr. Feiner’s questions regarding food, alcohol, and music, Mr. Ivy responded food would consist of paninis and pre-packaged items and there would be limited food preparation with a microwave and panini press, no alcohol would be served, and “background” music would be played through speakers.
 However, the applicant would not want to limit themselves to not having an option for potential live music outdoors.

 Chairman Adkins appointed Commissioners Evens and Eagleton to the Subcommittee, and the Subcommittee scheduled a meeting to be held via Zoom on September 24 at 9 a.m.